Tennessee Court Records

 Yes, Tennessee arrest records are considered public records, i.e., accessible by the general public, under the state's Open Records Act (Tenn.
 Code Ann. § 10-7-503).
 This transparency is integral to the state's commitment to open governance and accountability, allowing individuals to obtain vital information for various purposes, including personal background checks.

-The Open Records Act states that public bodies serviced by public funds must allow members of the public to inspect and obtain materials and documents generated during their official and statutory affairs.
+The Open Records Act states that public bodies served by public funds must allow members of the public to inspect and obtain materials and documents generated during their official and statutory affairs.

 However, there are specific exemptions regarding accessibility to arrest records.
 These exemptions are established in Tenn.
 Code Ann. § 10-7-504 and include: